spacetelescope/imexam/docs/imexam/imexam_command.rst

          limexam(): return dict of current parameters for  line plots

-         rimexam(): return dict of current parameters for curve of growth plots
+         gimexam(): return dict of current parameters for curve of growth plots

+         rimexam(): return the dict of current parameters for radial profile plots

          wimexam(): return dict of current parameters for surface plots

          mimexam(): return dict of current parameters for area statistics

 .. note:: Some of the plots accept a marker type, any valid Matplotlib marker may be specified.
 See this page for the full list: http://matplotlib.org/api/markers_api.html#module-matplotlib.markers

 The imexam key dictionary is stored inside the user object as  <object_name>.exam.imexam_option_funcs{}.
 Each key in the dictionary is the keyboard key to recognize from the user, it's associated value is a tuple which contains the name of the function to call and a description of what that function does. "q" is always assumed to be the returned key when the user wishes to quit interaction with the window.
 Users may change the default settings for each of the imexamine recognized keys by editing the associated dictionary.
 You can edit it directly, by accessing each of the values by their keyname and then reset mydict to values you prefer.
 You can also create a new dictionary of function which map to your own

 Users may also add their own imexam keys and associated functions by registering them with the connect.register(user_funct=dict()) method.
 The new binding will bew added to the dictionary of imexamine functions as long as the key is unique.
 The new functions do not have to have default dictionaries association with them.